 Here is a video that highlights Campendium’s features:

 If you can’t download the latest mobile apps or go online to search for a free dumpsite near you, here are a few ways to find spots offline.

 Cabela’s has quickly outpaced Wal-Mart for the best temporary overnight location for RVers.

-Because most Cabela’s locations have an inventory of kayaks and other outdoor recreation gear locked up outside, they have better security than Wal-Mart, Cracker Barrel, and other places that offer free overnight parking for RVers.
+Because most Cabela’s locations have an inventory of kayaks and other outdoor recreation gear locked up outside, they have better security than Walmart, Cracker Barrel, and other places offering free overnight RVers parking.

-If the added security isn’t enough to convince you to prioritize Cabela’s over those other spots, most Cabela’s locations also offer a free RV dump station because they are banking on the fact that you will wander inside and pick up a few camping supplies while you are there.
+Suppose the added security isn’t enough to convince you to prioritize Cabela’s over those other spots.
+In that case, most Cabela’s locations also offer a free RV dump station because they are banking that you will wander inside and pick up a few camping supplies there.

 2. Investigate Highway Rest Stops

 Not all rest stops will have a place to dispose of your dirty wastewater, but some will.

 Even if your tanks are only half-full, the next time you pull into a rest stop to stretch your legs, look around to see if they have a dump site you can take advantage of for free.